Taxi vehicle test

 - a suitable fire extinguisher mounted and readily available for use

-- a suitable spare wheel and the tools to fit it - a post puncture repair kit is acceptable where the original vehicle has not been supplied with the facility to carry a spare wheel
+- a suitable spare wheel and the tools to fit it - a post puncture repair kit is acceptable where the original vehicle has not been given the facility to carry a spare wheel

 - if a Class A taxi, a roof sign with a yellow background to the front and rear